AmbientRun/Ambient/docs/src/reference/common_pitfalls.md

 # Common pitfalls

+Be aware that a lot of problems are caused by mismatching versions of Ambient.
+To check your version, run `ambient --version` and make sure it matches the version in your `Cargo.toml` file.

 ## The examples don't work

 This is most often because of mismatching the ambient version with the